TytanGorilla/django-kubernetes-test/README.md

 Populate its contents with your sensitive information.

 Obtain your Supabase Anonymous key:
-1) Click the Gear cog "Project Settings"
+1) Click the Gear cog "Project Settings" on the left pop up menu.
-2) Under CONFIGURATION, "Data API" -> API Settings
+2) Under CONFIGURATION, Click "Data API" on the left persistent menu.
+3) Under API Settings, Under Project API Keys, "anon public"
 3) Copy your anonymous public key and paste it in your frontend/.env.secrets
 ```
 REACT_APP_SUPABASE_ANON_KEY=YOUR_SUPABASE_ANONYMOUS_KEY
 ```
+Save the frontend/.env.secrets file!

 Then update your frontend .env.config with YOUR OWN PROJECT's Supabase URL.

-The REACT_APP_SUPABASE_URL is your Supabase project URL, which is also found under the same place "Data API" -> API Settings
+The REACT_APP_SUPABASE_URL is your Supabase project URL, which is also found under the same place "Data API" -> API Settings -> Project URL, copy & paste this value.

 The REACT_APP_BACKEND_URL in Codespace should be:
 ```bash